21st UK Workshop on Case-Based Reasoning (UKCBR 2016)

 Miltos Petridis (Chair)

-Please submit your paper, which should not be more than 12 pages in length, to the EasyChair system: linked from the workshop site in due time.
+Please submit your paper, which should not be more than 12 pages in length, to the EasyChair system.

 Your paper will be required to be in the Springer LNCS/LNAI format, outlined at: